 Importantly, debating and public speaking are very different skills – attending a public speaking program with us, or participating in a public speaking program at school, doesn’t prepare students for this workshop.
-Instead, they would be better off giving our Foundations of Debating holiday program a try (or get in touch to discuss whether Debating Parrots may be appropriate).
+Instead, they would be better off giving our Debating Club term program or our Foundations of Debating holiday program a try.

 If you’re not sure whether your child would be suited for our Practice Debates program, please get in touch, and we would be more than happy to discuss it with you!

 Over the course of the term, students will have the opportunity to:

 Our Practice Debates course is a modular program, which emphasises practise over theory.
 This means that rather than prescribe what coaches will teach over a term, we instead give them a wide range of session that they can pick and choose from, depending on the skill level, experience and general preferences of the group that they are teaching.

 Our classes vary in size every workshop depending on how many bookings we receive – however, the maximum size of our Practice Debates class is around eight students with one coach.

 If there aren’t any spots left, it’s usually because we’ve hit capacity – please get in touch with us and we’ll see what we can do about either opening an extra class, fitting your child into the existing class, or putting you on a waitlist in case any students pull out!

 By the end of each program, students will have:

 My daughter had a great time and learnt her strengths, as well as what to improve on.
 She also learnt it's okay to be funny when she debates and to listen more to improve rebutting.
 A good camp for learning and fun!

 Very professional and organised, great teaching staff, and my daughter was thrilled to see one of her school debating coaches.
 Thank you all very much!